chris-martin/bricks/_posts/2014-08-04-unwanted-haskell-triangle.md

     1 0 1
     0 1 0 1

-The answers given are okay as far as Java goes.
+The answers given are okay as far as Java goes (although they're both subtly incorrect because they include an extra space at the end of each line).

 {% highlight java %}
 int i, j, a = 1;